tap349/tap349.github.io/_posts/2018-05-10-facebook-oauth.md

 - Ueberauth library (Phoenix)

-  Ueberauth doesn't use `state` to prevent CSRF attacks like Omniauth does (that is Ueberauth doesn't add `state` query param to authorize URL) but when Ueberauth makes the 2nd request to get access token using the same code, Facebook returns `This authorization code has been used` error as might be expected.
+  Ueberauth doesn't use `state` authentication parameter to prevent CSRF attacks like Omniauth does (that is Ueberauth doesn't add `state` query param to authorize URL) but when Ueberauth makes the 2nd request to get access token using the same code, Facebook returns `This authorization code has been used` error as might be expected.

 eventually the problem must be with Facebook Graph API making double request to callback URL - not with any OAuth library (OmniAuth or Ueberauth).